The following will detail the steps to set up a Mac user to the Control Center.

 Once setup is complete, navigate to your Runners tab in Control Center.
 There you will see the device listed.

-Click checkbox box under “Is Authorized” and Save Changes.
+Click the checkbox box under “Is Authorized” and Save Changes.

 You have now successfully connected a Mac computer to Control Center.